newghost/websvr/README.md

       console.log(model);
     });

-Include file, you can using "#include" to include a file during rendering a template, in order to make the process easier, the file will fetched from the cache pool so the first refresh will not work after restart the server;
+Include file, you can using "#include" to include a file during rendering a template, in order to make the process easier, the file will fetched from the cache pool so the first refresh will not work when you first start the server;

-###Be ware: include file path relative to web home, not the template file itself.###
+###Be ware: include file: relative to web home, not the template file itself.###

     <body>
     <!--#include="header.part"-->